First-Year Student Application

 Check out the most recent issue in public view.

-The Social Worker Opportunity Track (SWOT) grant has been made available through the Winnebago County Community Mental Health Board as a workforce development initiative to meet the mental health needs in Winnebago County.
+The Social Worker Opportunity Tracks (SWOT) grant has been made available through the Winnebago County Community Mental Health Board as a workforce development initiative to meet the mental health needs in Winnebago County.

-Students must meet the eligibility criteria below to receive the funding.
+Applicants who meet the eligibility criteria below may qualify for SWOT funding.

-• Acceptance into the University of Illinois School of Social Work
+• Apply and be accepted into the University of Illinois School of Social Work online MSW program

-• Agree to work in Winnebago County for 3 years following graduation
+• Demonstrate strong intention to work in Winnebago County after graduation

 Online MSW Requirements and Application Process